Perhaps you’re tasked with rolling out a major software change in your organization, or you’re about to migrate all your documents to a new system.

 Whether your project is a few months or a few years long, whether it’s an upgrade or a new implementation, the financial and cultural well-being of the entire organization is at stake, and the associated costs of failure range from disruptive to catastrophic.

 Paints a picture, doesn’t it?
 It’s not all doom and gloom though.
-Here are some important steps to follow to make sure your implementation project has a successful ending.
+Here are some important steps to follow to make sure your product adoption project has a successful ending.

 Before you start training your end-users